torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 Once the ring buffer is set up, the device driver and VSP exchange setup messages via the primary channel.
-These messages may include negotiating the device protocol version to be used between the Linux VSC and the VSP on the Hyper-V host.
+These messages may include negotiating the device protocol version to be used between the GNU/Linux VSC and the VSP on the Hyper-V host.
 The setup messages may also include creating additional VMBus channels, which are somewhat mis-named as "sub-channels" since they are functionally